MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

     ```cs
     static SessionContext()
     {
         DBContext.MergeOption = System.Data.Services.Client.MergeOption.PreserveChanges;
     }
     ```
-This constructor ensures that any changes made by the user are not lost if multiple users try and make simultaneous changes
+This constructor ensures that any changes made by the user are not lost if multiple users try and make simultaneous changes.

 3. In the Views folder, in StudentsPage.xaml.cs, locate the **Refresh** method.
 4. Modify the code in the **foreach** loop that populates the **list ItemsControl** with the details of the students for the current teacher.
-The user and grades data for a student are held in separate entities and they are not fetched automatically by WCF Data Services (this is to save network resources by not retrieving data unnecessarily).
+The user and grades data for a student are held in separate entities and they are not fetched automatically by the Data Service (this is to save network resources by not retrieving data unnecessarily).
 Your code should retrieve the related data in the **User** and **Grades** properties for each student by using the **LoadProperty** method of the data context (available in